IAM β Identity & Access Management

 Policy Evaluation Logicβ

-Explicit DENY? β DENY β
+1. Is there an explicit DENY? β DENY β (game over)

 IAM Roles & STSβ